Rodentman87/Rodentman87/README.md

 - 🔭 I’m currently working on a bunch of cool projects, most of which are on here
 - 🌱 I’m currently learning full stack web development
 - 💬 Ask me about random facts
-- 📫 How to reach me: Email me, or message Rodentman87#8787 on Discord
+- 📫 How to reach me: DM me on twitter, or message Rodentman87#8787 on Discord
 - 😄 Pronouns: Call me anything, just don't call me at 3 AM to ask if my refrigerator is running
 - ⚡ Fun fact: The file system Lex navigates in Jurassic Park was an actual program made by Silicon Graphics... it looks cool, but seems horribly unusable.